cristianhares/blackbox_appliance/README.md

 &nbsp;&nbsp;- Add to the ISO repo extra packages of your choosing.<br/>
 &nbsp;&nbsp;- Check with ksvalidator if the ks.cfg is valid prior to ISO creation.<br/>
 &nbsp;&nbsp;- Hash and salt the passwords using SHA512.<br/>
+&nbsp;&nbsp;- System has been hardened in accordance to most of the checks of the CIS Benchmark.<br/>
 &nbsp;&nbsp;- Microsoft Azure Sentinel CEF rsyslog collector with OMS Agent template.<br/>

 ------------------------------------------------------------------